vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 706

 The Spiritual, Divine, Blessed Figure of God (Bhagavan) is the repertory of all the contents (signified) in the Chapter on Weapons and Ornaments.
-It is thuswise:-Kaustubha-Gem represents Purusha (Soul); Šri-vatsa, Matter; the Club (Gadā), Mahat; the Conch (Šankha), Sātvikâ-'haṁkāra; the Bow (Šāriga), Tāmasâ- hamkara; the Sword (Asi-Nandaka), Know- ledge; its Sheath, A-knowledge; the Discus (Cakra), mind; the Arrows, the Knowledge cum Action-Senses: the Garland (Vanamālā- Vaijayanti), the Subtle and Gross Elements.
+It is thuswise:-Kaustubha-Gem represents Purusha (Soul); Śri-vatsa, Matter; the Club (Gadā), Mahat; the Conch (Śankha), Sātvikâ-'haṁkāra; the Bow (Śāriga), Tāmasâ- hamkara; the Sword (Asi-Nandaka), Know- ledge; its Sheath, A-knowledge; the Discus (Cakra), mind; the Arrows, the Knowledge cum Action-Senses: the Garland (Vanamālā- Vaijayanti), the Subtle and Gross Elements.
 In this connection the following laconic verse is worthy of contemplation:

-"Cetaš cakrati cetanâ-'sir amatis tat-sam- vṛtir, mālikā bhūtāni svaguṇair ahaṁkṛti- yugam šankhena särngayate, bāṇāḥ khāni dasă'pi kaustubha-manir jivaḥ pradhānam punaš šri-vatsam Kamalāpate tava gadām ähur mahāntam budhāḥ." "*7.
+"Cetaś cakrati cetanâ-'sir amatis tat-sam- vṛtir, mālikā bhūtāni svaguṇair ahaṁkṛti- yugam śankhena särngayate, bāṇāḥ khāni dasă'pi kaustubha-manir jivaḥ pradhānam punaś śri-vatsam Kamalāpate tava gadām ähur mahāntam budhāḥ." "*7.

 207

 * Read Ch.
-22, Amša 1., Vishnu Purāna.
+22, Amśa 1., Vishnu Purāna.

 ** This needs no translation as its very paraphrase has just preceded it.
-Venkatacārya in his Vedanta- Karikávali, ascribes this verse to Vedanta-Dešika.
+Venkatacārya in his Vedanta- Karikávali, ascribes this verse to Vedanta-Deśika.

 96

-YATINDRA-MATA-DĪPIKĀ

 200

 [Advent

 This Universe (Spiritual) is fourfold:—Amoda, Pramoda, Sammoda and Vaikuntha.
 Again it is infinite-fold.
-It is designated by several cognomens such as: Tripad-Vibhuti, Parama- pada, Parama-vyoma, Parama-"kāša, Amrta.
+It is designated by several cognomens such as: Tripad-Vibhuti, Parama- pada, Parama-vyoma, Parama-"kāśa, Amrta.
 Naka, Aprākṛta-Loka, Ananda-Loka, Vaikuntha, Ayodhya etc.

 In this Universe is situate the City of Vai- kuntha, with Seven Enclosures, and abounding in countless cupolas and ramparts.
 In it is the Divine Mansion named Ananda.
 In it is constructed a Hall called Mani-Mandapa, sup- ported by innumerable pillars made of precious stones.
 In 'it is (the Seat) Ananta of the Thousand Hoods, dazzling, carrying the Divine Throne of the composition: Dharma" etc. On it is the Eight-Petalled Lotus, served (on either side) by (maidens) Vimala etc, holding fans (the